tomcam/appscripting/docs/spreadsheet-sidebar1.md

 ```

+Called when the spreadsheet is lodaed, this function obtains a reference to the UI object, creates a custom
+menu with its own title and a single menu item, then attaches
+the new menu to to the spreadsheet's UI and
+displays it.
+When you choose the
+one menu item, a function called `showSidebar()` gets called.
+You can give that function any name.

+The `e` argument represents the event that triggered this function, in this case then `onOpen()`
+event.
+We don't need to use its properties.

 ## Write a function that executes when the menu item is chosen

 According to the `onOpen()` code, when the user chooses **Show time tracker**
+the function `showSidebar()` runs. `showSidebar()` is where the sidebar
+its self gets displayed.
-the function 'showSidebar()' runs.
-Let's add this to the file `Code.gs`:
+Let's add this function to the file `Code.gs`:

 ##### file: Code.gs
 ```js